Skip to main content

 Once the worst of physical withdrawal has eased, usually by the end of week two, a different challenge begins.
 Behavioural triggers remain even when the physical urgency has gone.

 This is the habit loop layer.
-A routine that included smoking for years has wiring that doesn't disappear just because the physical addiction has resolved.
-A craving at six weeks is almost always this: a situation that used to precede a cigarette, now activating a learned response to nothing.
+A routine that included smoking for years has wiring that does not disappear just because the physical addiction has resolved.
+A craving at six weeks is almost always this: a situation that used to precede a cigarette, now firing a learned response with no target.

 The response to this layer is different from the response to physical withdrawal.
 Instead of outlasting intensity, the goal is to interrupt the automatic chain repeatedly until the cue stops producing the response.
 Changing your environment and routines is the most reliable first step.